- In the Garden

-Common Name: Giant rhubarb
+Common name: Giant rhubarb

-Gunnera manicata's common name, giant rhubarb, is an allusion to the shape of the large, palmate leaves of cultivated rhubarb but there is no relationship between them.
-Gunnera manicata is the largest species, its leaves reaching a width of three metres with stalks similar in length.
+Gunnera manicata's common name, giant rhubarb, is an allusion to the shape of the large, palmate leaves of cultivated rhubarb, but there is no relationship between them.
+G. manicata's leaves reach a width of three metres, with stalks similar in length.

-150 million years old, the genus Gunnera was named after the Norwegian Botanist, Johann Ernst Gunnerus (1718-1773), and contains about 40-63 species (depending which reference you read), distributed across much of the southern hemisphere.
+150 million years old, the genus Gunnera was named after the Norwegian botanist, Johann Ernst Gunnerus (1718-1773), and contains about 40-63 species (depending which reference you read), distributed across much of the southern hemisphere.
 G. manicata is the largest species.

 All Gunnera species form a symbiosis with Nostoc punctiforme, a genus of nitrogen-fixing cyanobacteria, allowing growth in areas lacking fixed nitrogen in the soil.

 Dinosaur Food anyone?
 Imagine a tasty snack of Manicata Salad!
 Delicious if you are a hungry Sauropod!